 Mercer (US) Inc. ("Mercer"), the outside compensation expert retained by the Compensation Committee, assists the Compensation Committee with determinations concerning compensation levels and mix for our executive officer group.
 As part of its engagement, Mercer analyzes data from the group of biopharmaceutical industry companies of comparable revenues, therapeutic focus and business model, including a selected subset of companies that are included in the Nasdaq Biotechnology Index.
 This group, which we will refer to as the "Compensation Peer Group" in this Compensation Discussion and Analysis, is intended to represent a group of companies against which we believe we compete for talent and stockholder investment.
 The Compensation Peer Group is periodically reviewed and updated by the Compensation Committee.
 Additionally, Mercer has reviewed and concurred with the selection of companies included in the Compensation Peer Group.
-The Compensation Peer Group currently consists of the following companies: Alkermes, Inc., Celgene Corporation, Cephalon, Inc., Genta Incorporated, Human Genome Sciences, Inc., Digand Pharmaceuticals Incorporated, Medarex, Inc., Nektar Therapeutics, Neurocrine Biosciences, Inc., OSI Pharmaceuticals, Inc., PDL BioPharma, Inc., Sepracor Inc., Telik, Inc. and Vertex Pharmaceuticals Incorporated.
-For companison purposes, the Company's annual revenues ranked between the 50th and 60th percentile of companies comprising the Compensation Peer Group (based on 2008 revenues).
-The committee generally sets target compensation for the Company's executive officers between the 50th and 75th percentiles of companies comprising the Compensation Peer Group.
-The Committee believes that the range between the 50th and 75th percentiles of the companies comprising the Compensation Peer Group.
-The Committee believes that the range between the 50th and 75th percentiles of the companies comprising the Compensation Peer Group.
-The Committee believes that the range between the 50th and 75th percentiles provides compen model, the Compensation Peer Group is being reevaluated for a more appropriate mix of companies related to market capitalization, platform technologies and pipeline status.
+The Compensation Peer Group currently consists of the following companies: Alkermes, Inc., Celgene Corporation, Cephalon, Inc., Genta Incorporated, Human Genome Sciences, Inc., Ligand Pharmaceuticals Incorporated, Medarex, Inc., Nektar Therapeutics, Neurocrine Biosciences, Inc., OSI Pharmaceuticals, Inc., PDL BioPharma, Inc., Sepracor Inc., Telik, Inc. and Vertex Pharmaceuticals Incorporated.
+For comparison purposes, the Company's annual revenues ranked between the 50th and 60th percentile of companies comprising the Compensation Peer Group (based on 2008 revenues).
+The committee generally sets target compensation for the Company's executive officers between the 50th and 75th percentiles of compensation paid to similarly situated executives of the companies comprising the Compensation Peer Group.
+The Committee believes that the range between the 50th and 75th percentiles provides competitive overall compensation targets to attract and retain experienced executive talent, drive their performance and reward the achievement of challenging goals.

-With the recent sale of the Company's specialty pharmaceutical business in January 2010 to affiliates of the Sigma-Tau group (Sigma-Tau) and the reorganization of the Company around a biotechnology business
+With the recent sale of the Company's specialty pharmaceutical business in January 2010 to affiliates of the Sigma-Tau group (Sigma-Tau) and the reorganization of the Company around a biotechnology business model, the Compensation Peer Group is being reevaluated for a more appropriate mix of companies related to market capitalization, platform technologies and pipeline status.